 Open to AMU neuroscience doctoral students, this unique training (in English) aims to broaden and improve your knowledge and skills, and your professional network.
 It also introduces you to the world of business and medicine with practical, clinical and scientific training.

-Our program offers additional training tailored to neuroscience students.
-Through NeuroSchool’s PhD program, PhD students have access to training dedicated to neuroscience and join a smaller and more targeted community.
+Through the NeuroSchool PhD program, PhD students have access to training dedicated to neuroscience and join a smaller and more targeted community.
 They benefit from a variety of scientific events (basic and specialized courses, monthly tutored seminars, clinical training…), as well as professional, social and networking events in which they can actively participate in and/or organize (NeuroDays, special events).

-These events are in constantly evolving and are selected each year to best meet the needs of our PhD students.
+These events are constantly evolving and are selected each year to best meet the needs of our PhD students.

 Goals of the PhD Program